FAQ: Programs

 How big is the program?

-For our Back to Nature programs, we have 15–30 campers, 2–5 care workers, 3–5 Mirai no Mori staff, 2–6 partners for workshops, and about 20 corporate volunteers.
+For our Back to Nature programs, we have 15–35 campers, 2–5 care workers, 5-10 Mirai no Mori staff, and up to 20 corporate volunteers.

 Contact us for more information